Postgraduate course information

 Research Student Forum

-The Research Student Forums are held twice a year in June (July session) and December (Summer session).
+The Research Student Forums are held twice a year in June (Autumn session) and December (Summer session).
 They are designed to facilitate a number of important requirements for UTS: Health's research students and provide an opportunity for research students, supervisors, staff and invited guests to interact in formal and informal settings.
 Each forum incorporates student presentation, doctoral and master's assessments (see below), and plenary sessions from invited guests and workshops.

 As a postgraduate research candidate there are a number of University and faculty requirements that must be met.
 Failure to meet these requirements can result in a candidature being discontinued.